 In short, polarization may suppress the effects of sexism on voting, he and other scholars think.
 It’s even possible that Clinton gained from beliefs about in women in politics.
 Examining some of the same survey data as Schaffner, two University of Texas at Dallas politics professors, Harold Clarke and Marianne Stewart, rated voters on a scale of “progressive” to “traditionalist” on gender issues, analyzing responses to such statements as “women often earn lower salaries than men for doing the same jobs” and “the proper role for women is to be good wives and good mothers.”
 On a scale of 0 to 100, with 0 meaning most progressive, the median voter scored 40.
 Traditionalists obviously voted against Clinton, but the general progressive tilt in the electorate on gender issues surprised the authors.
 Among voters, her identity as a woman “likely helped Clinton more than it hurt her,” they concluded in June 2017.

-And a 2018 Pew Research Center study found that while 57 percent of Americans thought women brought different strengths than men to leadership roles (43 percent saw them as roughly similar), overall those respondents saw a slight advantage in the female style.
+And a 2018 Pew Research Center study found that while 57 percent of Americans thought women brought different strengths than men to leadership roles (43 percent saw the sexes as roughly similar), overall those respondents saw a slight advantage in the female style.
 Women are seen as better at working out compromises, for example.

 Such findings certainly cut against the conventional wisdom, and are in tension with other studies identifying bias.
 In one 2008 study, four public-opinion scholars found that 26 percent of voters included “a woman serving as president” on a list of things that made them “angry or upset,” alongside rising gas prices and other irritants.
 To encourage frankness, the study was designed so the respondents thought the researchers wouldn’t know how they had answered the questions.
 Granted, that was 11 years and one popular-vote victory by a female presidential candidate ago.
 But in the run-up to the 2016 election, Fairleigh Dickinson University political scientist Dan Cassino showed that, if you “primed” men to think about gender — specifically, the fact that women increasingly out-earn their husbands — they were more likely to vote for Trump than for Clinton.
 Male voters who were not prompted to think about that topic preferred Clinton.
 That study might be cause for worry among Democrats considering, say, a Warren vs. Trump election.